NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

-# NVIDIA triton server management with NetApp DataOps Toolkit for Kubernetes
+# NVIDIA Triton Inference Server management with NetApp DataOps Toolkit for Kubernetes

 The NetApp DataOps Toolkit for Kubernetes can be used to manage data science workspaces and inference servers within a Kubernetes cluster.
-Some of the key capabilities that the toolkit provides are the ability to provision a new JupyterLab workspace, the ability to almost instantaneously clone a JupyterLab workspace, the ability to almost instantaneously save off a snapshot of a JupyterLab workspace for traceability/baselining, and the ability to provision a new NVIDIA Triton Inference Server.
-These workspace management capabilities are available within the toolkit's command line utility and as a set of functions that can be imported and used from other Python programs
+Some of the key capabilities that the toolkit provides are the ability to deploy a new NVIDIA Triton Inference Server instance, the ability to delete an existing Inference Server instances, and list Inference Servers in specified namespaces.
 <a name="command-line-functionality"></a>

 ## Command Line Functionality